ory/meta/templates/repository/common/CONTRIBUTING.md

 - **Give us a star.** It may not seem like much, but it really makes a difference.
 This is something that everyone can do to help out Ory $PROJECT.
-  Github stars help the project gain visibility and stand out.
+  GitHub stars help the project gain visibility and stand out.

 - **Join the community.** Sometimes helping people can be as easy as listening to their problems and offering a different perspective.
 Join our Slack, have a